A summary of our key policies on discipline, uniform and behaviour follows below:

 In addition to Parent Consultation Evenings and Records of Achievement, a number of other systems exist for communicating with parents and ensuring they are kept well informed.
 These include Parent Information Evenings, our regular newsletter ‘The Albanian’ and a variety of other forms of written communication sent home via email or communicated via this website.
 When appropriate, it is also possible to arrange ad hoc meetings with your son’s Form Tutor, Pastoral Leader or a member of the Senior Leadership Team.
 We also encourage all parents to play an active role in the school’s Parent and Teacher Association.

 To ensure that our communication is as timely as possible we would also like to have the facility to contact parents by email and text message, as well as via this website.
 To facilitate this type of communication, we would request that parents notify us of the relevant contact details, establishing an email account if necessary.
-In addition we would like as many students as possible to have Internet access at home via a broadband connection as we continue to make use of our Virtual Learning Environment (VLE) for online education as well as the Show My Homework site for setting and submission of homework.
+In addition we would like as many students as possible to have Internet access at home via a broadband connection as we continue to make use of ClassCharts to set homework as well as other online educational resources.

 On entry to the school, each pupil is allocated to a form group.
 The form tutor has daily contact with their charges and is the first point of contact with regard to routine matters.
 The Pastoral Leaders and Mentors coordinate the academic, pastoral and extra-curricular activities of the whole year group.
 It is customary for the Pastoral Leaders (apart from in Year 7) to stay with their year group through Key Stages 3 and 4.